Terry Gross: Other appearances

 On October 30, 1988, Gross played radio host "Rose Butler" in a remake of the famous The War of the Worlds broadcast of fifty years earlier.
 The 1988 version was produced by WGBH in Boston and picked up by 150 National Public Radio stations.

 Gross appeared as a guest voice on The Simpsons as herself in the episodes "The Debarted" and "The Girl on the Bus".

 During the spring 1998 semester, Gross was a guest lecturer at University of California-Berkeley's Graduate School of Journalism.

 In 2012, Gross appeared in a short comedic film by Mike Birbiglia titled "The Secret Criminal Life of Terry Gross."

 In 2015 she appeared on Wait Wait...
 Don't Tell Me and played the game "Not My Job", answering questions about Hulk Hogan.

 In June 2017, Gross appeared as a guest-voice on Clarence as Aberdale Public Radio host, Debra Copper, in the episode "Public Radio".

 In January 2020, Gross appeared on the PBS program Finding Your Roots, in which she explored her Jewish heritage.
 A year prior, host Henry Louis Gates Jr. had been a guest on Fresh Air.
 At the conclusion of their Fresh Air interview, Gates invited Gross to appear on Finding Your Roots.

 In 2020, Gross appeared as a fictionalized version of herself in the audiobook version of the Max Brooks novel Devolution.

 She is the voice of Pam in the HBO Max animated series The Fungies!.

+In 2026 she appeared as herself in a fictional interview on The Paper.

 Personal life

 While she was in college in the late 1960s, Gross was married for about a year to a man she knew from high school, with whom she had been living previously.
 Gross said she dropped out of college in her sophomore year to hitchhike with him across the country before they were married.
 She obtained a divorce by the time she started her radio career in 1973.

 Gross was married to Francis Davis, a former jazz critic for The Village Voice, from 1994 until his death in 2025.
-Together since 1978, Davis came from a Catholic background, but neither he nor Gross were religious.
+Together since 1978, Davis came from a Catholic background, but neither he nor Gross was religious.
 They resided in Philadelphia, Pennsylvania, and shared a passion for music.
 They had no children, which Gross has said was a deliberate choice on their part.